 Every year, we honor Helen Diller, whose generous endowment continues to provide crucial support to Jewish Studies at UC Santa Cruz, by hosting a public lecture on campus by an internationally recognized scholar.

-The Annual Morton Marcus Poetry Reading honors poet, teacher, and film critic Morton Marcus (1936–2009).
+The Annual Morton Marcus Poetry Reading honors poet, teacher, & film critic Morton Marcus (1936–2009).
 Morton, a nationally acclaimed poet, called Santa Cruz his home for more than 50 years.
-The annual poetry series continues Morton’s 40-year tradition of bringing acclaimed poets to Santa Cruz County, continues to acknowledge the significant role poetry has played in the community’s history, and works to maintain poetry’s influence in the county’s culture.
-The annual reading is held each year in November.
-Always free of charge.
+The annual poetry series continues Morton’s 40-year tradition of bringing acclaimed poets to Santa Cruz County, continues to acknowledge the significant role poetry has played in the community’s history, & works to maintain poetry’s influence in the county’s culture.
+The annual reading is held each year in November, always free of charge.

 This annual event series features scholars in conversation in a museum setting.
 The juxtaposition of thematic discussion with the objects and exhibitions of the museum invite the public into the work of The Humanities Institute and spark deeper engagement.